© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 What does the module “GREEN” convey?

 In the GREEN module, participants learn to take a holistic view of the topic of green software.
-This begins with an examination of the role of IT in halting climate change, an introduction to current regulations, a view of the requirements of various stakeholders and the identification of fields of action in companies.
-From there, we move on to measuring and monitoring CO2 emissions and energy consumption and on to the core topic of software development.
-This central topic area includes the energy efficiency of various software architectures and basic concepts used, energy-efficient data handling, optimised algorithms and also the influence and management of quality requirements in relation to energy efficiency.
-Another important component is the topic of the cloud, both in terms of provider selection and the possibilities for low-CO2 operation.
+This begins with the role of IT in halting climate change, an introduction to current regulations, the requirements of various stakeholders, and the identification of areas for action in companies.
+From there, it moves on to measuring and monitoring CO2 emissions and energy consumption, before arriving at the core topic of software development.
+This central area covers the energy efficiency of various software architectures, energy-efficient data handling, and optimised algorithms.
+Another focus is on the influence of AI systems – from the development of resource-efficient models to the evaluation of the energy requirements of training and inference processes.
+In addition, the relationship between quality requirements and energy efficiency is analysed, for example, how performance, scalability and sustainability can be reconciled.
+Another important component is cloud computing, both in terms of selecting sustainable providers and the possibilities for low-carbon operation.
 Finally, options for improving energy efficiency in the development process are considered.

-At the end of the module GREEN, participants will know the key levers for reducing CO2 in IT.
-They will be able to assess the impact of software architecture and how architecture patterns and styles work.
-They know the pitfalls of data handling and can assess the impact of the selection of technical components.
-With regard to the cloud, participants know how to utilise the options offered there in terms of energy efficiency.
+By the end of the module, participants will be familiar with the key levers for reducing CO2 in IT.
+They will be able to assess the impact of software architectures and AI solutions on the energy balance, identify pitfalls in data handling and evaluate the consequences of selecting technical components.
+With regard to the cloud, they will know how to use the services and tools offered in a targeted manner for energy-efficient AI and software development.

 Content Recommended minimum duration (minutes)